syncfusion-content/xamarin-docs/Xamarin/SfCalendar/FirstDayofWeek.md

 {% endtabs %}

-N> The default value of FirstDayofWeek is 0 (i.e) Sunday.
+N> The default value of FirstDayofWeek is Sunday when set as 0.

 ![](images/Firstdayofweek.png)